Will there be a Messiah season 2 on Netflix? When will it be released? What happened in season 1?

 **CONTAINS SPOILERS**

-Unsurprisingly given the present’s modern-day setting, there’s a good deal of suspicion about whether or not Al-Masih is all that he says he’s – and so CIA agent Eva Geller begins an investigation to find out if he’s Christ or a conman, even perhaps the embodiment of the Antichrist.

-All through the primary season we see Al-Masih miraculously survive a would-be-deadly airplane crash and apparently resurrect his fellow passenger Aviram Dahan, after which witness one in all his loyal disciples equally escape dying following a suicide bombing.
+All through the primary season we see Al-Masih miraculously survive a would-be-deadly aircraft crash and apparently resurrect his fellow passenger Aviram Dahan, after which witness considered one of his loyal disciples equally escape loss of life following a suicide bombing.

-The primary season didn’t fairly present any conclusive info as to the exact nature of Al Masih – and it’s nonetheless simply as doubtless that he’s good as he’s evil – however we do know for certain that he’s in possession of supernatural powers.
+The primary season didn’t fairly present any conclusive data as to the exact nature of Al Masih – and it’s nonetheless simply as seemingly that he’s good as he’s evil – however we do know for certain that he’s in possession of supernatural powers.

-We additionally know that he has some form of reference to Oscar Wallace, a cyber-terrorist and Williams School professor, and that he has positioned nice belief in a lady named Rebecca – who delivers a message that “Al-Masih is the eye…the eye of the storm.”
+We additionally know that he has some type of reference to Oscar Wallace, a cyber-terrorist and Williams Faculty professor, and that he has positioned nice belief in a lady named Rebecca – who delivers a message that “Al-Masih is the eye…the eye of the storm.”

-At this stage, it’s anyone’s guess – however on the very least we are able to anticipate a possible second season to proceed to discover the probability of Al-Masih being the second coming or a extra malevolent being… and possibly even offering a solution by hook or by crook!
+At this stage, it’s anyone’s guess – however on the very least we are able to anticipate a possible second season to proceed to discover the probability of Al-Masih being the second coming or a extra malevolent being… and perhaps even offering a solution in some way!

-We are able to anticipate nearly all of the season one solid to reprise their roles within the occasion of a second season – so we should always see extra of Michelle Monaghan (True Detective), Mehdi Dehbi (London Has Fallen), Tomer Sisley (We’re the Millers) and John Ortiz (Quick and Livid).
+We are able to anticipate the vast majority of the season one forged to reprise their roles within the occasion of a second season – so we must always see extra of Michelle Monaghan (True Detective), Mehdi Dehbi (London Has Fallen), Tomer Sisley (We’re the Millers) and John Ortiz (Quick and Livid).

 As for any new stars – there’s no information but, however as quickly as we hear something we’ll let you realize.